Can I get a car out of impound without insurance?

 According to the Centers for Disease Control, 22 states currently enforce specific impound laws.
 So, vehicle confiscation and impoundment rules depend on the jurisdiction in which you reside.

-Alabama A vehicle may be impounded if a driver is found to be driving with a revoked license or driving with a license suspended because of a DWI-related offense or refuses a breath test.
+Alabama A vehicle may be impounded if a driver has a revoked license or is driving with a suspended license due to a DWI-related offense.
 However, the law provides that the vehicle will be released to the registered owner if the offender is not the owner.
 Further, police can release the vehicle, rather than impounding it, if it is determined that the driving is due to an emergency.
-This law does not seem to be aimed at long-term prevention of drinking and driving by separating offenders from their vehicles.

 Alaska The municipalities may enact ordinances to impound or confiscate motor vehicles for violations of local DWI offenses or refusal of chemical test laws for first and subsequent offenses.
 However, these laws are not mandatory.